embeddings-benchmark/mteb/docs/adding_a_task.md

 <summary>Task Subtypes</summary>
 <br>

-These domains subtypes were introduced in the [Scandinavian Embedding Benchmark](https://openreview.net/pdf/f5f1953a9c798ec61bb050e62bc7a94037fd4fab.pdf) and is intended to be extended.
+These domains subtypes were introduced in the [Scandinavian Embedding Benchmark](https://openreview.net/pdf/f5f1953a9c798ec61bb050e62bc7a94037fd4fab.pdf) and is intended to be extended as needed.